somprasongd/course-go-mma/README.md

     )

     var (
-     ErrTotalOrderValue = errs.BusinessRuleError("order_total must be greater than 0")
      ErrNoCustomerID    = errs.ResourceNotFoundError("the customer with given id was not found") ErrNoOrderID       = errs.ResourceNotFoundError("the order with given id was not found") )